 “I realized I was in the middle of craft and cider distilling [in the Hudson Valley]” he notes.
 Recognizing that the lack of barrels could have an immediate effect on the region’s craft alcohol producers, Cox decided it was time for him to learn exactly how one makes, ahem, raises a barrel.

-Cox had never constructed a barrel before, but that didn’t stop him from trying.
+Cox had never constructed a barrel before, but that didn’t stop him from trying the trade of the cooper.
 Since he knew there was no class or school he could attend to learn the niche art, he decided to take a stab at the construction process himself.

 “I bought five barrels and took them apart and reverse engineered them,” he reveals.
 It helped that he had recently purchased an old set of coopering tools at an auction.
 “I was intrigued by the tools,” he says of his collection, which features tools that are distinct from traditional woodworking versions in order to accommodate the round shape and unique joint structure.
 Needless to say, Cox broke down his barrels and pieced them back together.